josh-perry/love-cookbook/content/guides/intermediate/compute-shaders.md

 > [!CAUTION]
 > This guide is made for löve 12.0!

-Compute shaders are a more general way to do calculations on the GPU, as opposed to the vertex and fragment shader, which are a lot more constrained.
+**Compute shaders** are a more general way to do calculations on the GPU, as opposed to the vertex and fragment shader, which are a lot more constrained.

-To edit data outside of the shader, we can use SSBO's (Shader storage buffer object) and textures.
+To edit data outside of the shader, we can use **SSBO's** (Shader storage buffer object) and textures.
 Textures need to be marked as computewritable with the `computewrite` tag, but we'll get to that.

-SSBO's are a way to store a large amount of data.
+**SSBO's** are a way to store a large amount of data.
 A compute shader can perform `read` and `write` operations on these `buffers`.

 One of the things we're going to encounter sometimes when writing compute shaders is issues with memory read and write operations.
 This is because we don't have complete control over when threads are accessing data.

+## Buffer types

-Let's go over some of the different types of buffers, these can be combined if need be.
+Let's go over some of the different types of `buffers`, these can be combined if need be.
 * `shaderstorage`, allows the buffer to be read and written to and from in a shader (we can read in fragment, vertex and compute shaders, but only write in compute shaders).
 One thing to keep in mind is memory alignment of 4 bytes